JiepengTan/libgodot_llgo_demo/samples/go_sample/mario/README.md

-# libgodot go-sample
+# libgodot go-sample  Mario

-Baisc demo from [godot-go-demo-projects](https://github.com/godotengine/godot-demo-projects/tree/master/2d/dodge_the_creeps )
+Baisc demo from [MarioBrosTutorial](https://github.com/wojciech-bilicki/MarioBrosTutorial )

 # How to run it